 - Other Primary Care Services such as LMC’s, Public Health Nurses, Mental Health Services, Occupational Health Nurses

 - Secondary Care Services as agreed with the Secondary Care Dietetic Service

-We do not accept self-referrals or secondary care referrals provided by the hospital.
+We are unable to accept self-referrals or secondary care referrals provided by the hospital.

 Healthy Lifestyles Video